 2. Add the mascarpone cheese to a large bowl then pour in the dark rum, mix to combine, and set aside.

 3. Place the egg yolks and sugar in a medium glass bowl, or the bowl of a double boiler, then whisk together until combined.
 Place over a pot of simmering water making sure that the water does not touch the bowl.
 Whisk over heat until the mixture is thick and light yellow in color.
 This is the zabaione or sabayon depending on if you want to go the Italian or French route.
 It’s the custard that will set and hold your tiramisu together so take your time and whisk, whisk, whisk!

 4. Pour the zabaione into the mascarpone mixture and mix until well combined.
 Place in the fridge to hang out a bit while you work.

 6. Time to dip those ladyfingers!
 These cookies soak up liquid fast so they only need a quick second or two for each side.
-You want the centers to be dry since they will absorb moisture from the mascarpone filling and you want some structure for your dessert.
+You want the centers to be dry since they will absorb moisture from the mascarpone filling and you want some structure for your tiramisu.
 As you dip arrange the ladyfingers side to side in your 9×13 dish so there are no gaps.

-7. Add half of the mascarpone filling over the bottom layer of ladyfingers and smooth out with an offset spatula then continue dipping and arranging the second layer of lady fingers.
+7. Add half of the mascarpone filling over the bottom layer of ladyfingers and smooth out with an offset spatula.
+Then continue dipping and arranging the second layer of lady fingers.

 8. Add the remaining mascarpone filling and smooth out to the edges then dust with cocoa powder and refrigerate overnight or for at least six hours.
 Your tiramisu needs time to set up so you can cut nice clean pieces.